Oxford Bibliographies Update Program

 Janeen Baxter is an Australian Professorial Fellow in Sociology at the University of Queensland.
 Her research interests include families, gender, inequality and the life course.
 She is co-editor, with Ann Evans, of Negotiating the Life Course.
 Stability and Change in Life Pathways (Springer 2012).
 Other recent work has appeared in Journal of Marriage and Family, Feminist Economics and Journal of Population Research.
 She is a member of the Expert Reference Group for the Household, Income and Labour Dynamics in Australia (HILDA) survey and a Fellow of the Academy of Social Sciences in Australia.

 FOUNDING EDITORIAL BOARD

-Nominations are now being accepted for the Oxford Bibliographies Graduate Student Article Award.
-This is an invitation-only award that offers experienced doctoral candidates an opportunity to contribute to Oxford Bibliographies in Sociology, to draw attention to their work, and to add a peer-reviewed publication to their CVs.
+The Oxford Bibliographies Graduate Student Article Award is an annual, invitation-only award that offers experienced doctoral candidates an opportunity to contribute to Oxford Bibliographies in Sociology, to draw attention to their work, and to add a peer-reviewed publication to their CVs.
 Invitation is by faculty nomination only.
-The deadline for nominations is April 15, 2012.
+Nominations are now being accepted.

 We want to hear from you.

 Oxford Bibliographies is a partnership between the publisher and the academic community, and we invite you to participate.
 Please feel welcome to email Anthony Wahl, our subject editor, with comments, suggestions, or questions.